davidmoten/geo/README.md

 The challenge is to make your database run these queries quickly.

-Some databases may either not support or suffer major performance degradation when large datasets are queried with inequality conditions on more than one variable.
+Some databases may either not support or suffer significant performance degradation when large datasets are queried with inequality conditions on more than one variable.

 For example, a search for all ship reports within a time range and within a bounding box could be achieved with a range condition on time combined with a range condition on latitude combined with a range condition on longitude ( *combined with* = logical AND).
 This type of query *can* perform badly on many database types, SQL and NoSQL.
 On Google App Engine Datastore for instance only one variable with inequality conditions is allowed per query.
 This is a sensible step to take to meet scalability guarantees.